 The patent process is intended to protect intellectual property, which is very important for encouraging creativity, innovation, and invention.
 Without it, companies have a difficult time being competitive in their market.
 Intellectual property is also necessary for economic growth and the creation of jobs.
 It is used in many facets of business.

 In protecting intellectual property, it is necessary to manage the portfolio of patents and patent applications with the least expense possible.
 Therefore, a company needs to keep many things in mind while managing this portfolio.
 These include:

 - All costs that are incurred while managing and prosecuting the portfolio of patents.

 - All patents' commercial value.
 These patents may guarantee an exclusive license to products and inventions to individual people or companies so that competitors cannot use them for their own commercial use.
 Patents that have no commercial value can be dropped, which saves on expenses.

 Choosing the Type of Patent Docket Software

 There are many different types of software available to manage the patent docketing process.
 Some programs allow for free text so that docketers can enter any information into the system as they see fit.
 Other programs calculate the due dates for docketers so that they won't have to manually do so.
 Some systems have audit logs to identify when the portfolio was edited.
 It is important for patent law firms to research the different software that is available and choose the option that is right for them.

 If you need help learning more about patent docketing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.